adrianhopebailie/ilp-protocol-pxp/README.md

 After sending a final response, the receiver MUST close the stream for sending.
 At this point, the QUIC stream is fully closed.

+If a receiver receives a second request on the same stream it MUST discard the request.

-If the sender determines the request to have expired before a reply is received it MUST reset and abort the request stream with an error code of PXP_TIMEDOUT.
+If the sender determines a sent request to have expired before a reply is received it MUST reset and abort the request stream.

 > TODO: Define PXP errors or re-use ILP errors?
 Latter preferred but doesn't
 > make sense here.